Anti-Jewish legislation in pre-war Nazi Germany: Citizenship Law

 The second law established who would be granted full political and civic rights and those who would now be deprived of them.
 Citizenship rights were to be granted to those who were citizens of the Reich, which were only individuals classified as being of "German or related blood"; therefore, Jews were excluded from any and all citizenship rights, becoming Staatsangehörige or state subjects, essentially making them foreigners in their own country.

 The Law for the Defense of German Blood and Honour

 The third law forbade marriage and any intimate extramarital relations between Jews and non-Jewish German citizens (the latter denigrated as race disgrace).
 While the law left existing marriages between non-Jewish and Jewish spouses unaffected, it banned future such marriages and declared marriages by a non-Jewish German and a Jewish spouse of any nationality contracted after that ban outside of Germany invalid within the Reich.
 Furthermore, Jews were forbidden from employing non-Jewish German women or women of equivalent racist ranking who were under 45 years old.
-Under this law, Jews were also forbidden to raise the then German Flag.
+Under this law, Jews were also forbidden to raise the German flag.